-When considering to apply for a Start-up Visa, there is one major factor you must first address.
+When considering applying for a Start-up Visa, there is one major factor you must first address.
 This is your financial support.
 Beyond this, you will need to demonstrate sufficient funds, language proficiency and educational background.
-While the criteria of this matter seem straight forward, it is easy to get confused as to what documents you should submit as well as what the officer will want to see in order to satisfy them that you meet the requirements.
+While the criteria of this matter seem straightforward, it is easy to get confused as to what documents you should submit as well as what the officer will want to see in order to satisfy them that you meet the requirements.
 Many of our clients struggle with finding the right financial backing as well as demonstrating their funds and educational background.

 Akrami & Associates will guide you every step of the way with this.
 Contact us for more details.

 If you intend to submit your application without the support of a representative, there are a couple of factors you should keep in mind.